Carlozzzzz/Challenge_Product-Preview-Card/README.md

 ### What I learned

-I learn the basics of responsive website which incates the mobile view first and he use of media queries.
+I learn the basics of responsive website which indicates the mobile view first and he use of media queries.
 Although it's challenging, but I find it enjoyable to code and see your final output.
 I also learn some CSS grid basic eventhough I didn't use it on this challenge.

 I'm proud that I've learn this codes in this challenge.